'Empire' actor Smollett pleads not guilty to lying about Chicago attack

 Wearing a navy suit and dress coat, Smollett, 36, appeared serious and quiet standing next to his attorneys as Cook County Circuit Court Judge Steven Watkins was assigned to his case.

+“Yes, sir,” Smollett said in a soft voice as the judge instructed him that he would next return to court on April 12.
+Some of his relatives sat in the court’s overflow gallery near a handful of fans, some wearing “Empire” shirts.

-In a 16-count indictment returned by a grand jury last Thursday, Smollett, who is black, openly gay and plays a gay musician on Fox’s hip-hop drama, was charged with 16 felony counts of disorderly conduct alleging he gave false accounts of an attack on him to police investigators.
+In an indictment returned by a grand jury last Thursday, Smollett, who is black, openly gay and plays a gay musician on Fox’s hip-hop drama, was charged with 16 felony counts of disorderly conduct alleging he gave false accounts of an attack on him to police investigators.

 Each count carries a maximum penalty of three years in prison and a $25,000 fine.